5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Skylake_Ventura.md

 	- **Macmini8,1**
 - Generate new Serials with [**GenSMBIOS**](https://github.com/corpnewt/GenSMBIOS) or [**OCAT**](https://github.com/ic005k/OCAuxiliaryTools/releases)

-> **Note**: <li> Once macOS Ventura is up and running, you can switch to an SMBIOS best suited for your Haswell/Broadwell CPU for optimal CPU Power Management. <li> You can also disable the "Reroute kern.hv" and "IOGetVMMPresent" Kernel Patches.
+> **Note**: <li> Once macOS is up and running, you can switch to an SMBIOS best suited for your Haswell/Broadwell CPU for optimal CPU Power Management. <li> You can also disable the "Reroute kern.hv" and "IOGetVMMPresent" Kernel Patches.
 RestrictEvents will handle the VMM-Board-id spoof from now on. **Only Exception**: Before running the "Install macOS" App, you have to re-enable the kernel patches again.
 Otherwise the installer will say the system is incompatible because of the unsupported SMBIOS it detects.

-## macOS Ventura Installation
+## macOS Installation
-With all the prep work out of the way you can now upgrade to macOS Ventura.
+With all the prep work out of the way you can now upgrade to macOS Ventura or newer.
 Depending on the version of macOS you are coming from, the installation process differs.

 ### Getting macOS
 - Download the latest release of [OpenCore Patcher GUI App](https://github.com/dortania/OpenCore-Legacy-Patcher/releases) and run it
 - Click on "Create macOS Installer"
 - Next, click on "Download macOS Installer"
 - Select macOS 13.x (whatever the latest available build is)
-- Once the download is completed, the "Install macOS Ventura" app will be located in the "Programs" folder
+- Once the download is completed, the "Install macOS" app will be located in the "Programs" folder

 > **Note**: OCLP can also create a USB Installer if you want to perform a clean install (highly recommended)

 ### Option 1: Upgrading from macOS 11.3 or newer
 Only applicable when upgrading from macOS 11.3+.
 If you are on macOS Catalina or older, use Option 2 instead.

-- Run the "Install macOS Ventura" App
+- Run the "Install macOS" App
 - There will be a few reboots
 - Boot from the new macOS Partition until it's no longer present in the Boot Picker